 Set the spike bumper (if one is fitted) just behind the felling hinge.
 Use full throttle and advance the chain/bar slowly into the tree.
-Make sure the tree does not start to move in the opposite direction to your intended felling direction.
-Drive a wedge or breaking bar into the cut as soon as it is deep enough.
+Make sure the tree-top does not start to move in the opposite direction to your intended felling direction.